蜜豆视频

 Collection management functions collection-management-functions

 The expression language also introduces a set of functions to query collections.
 These functions are explained below.

-In the following examples, let鈥檚 use the event payload containing a collection:
+In the following example, let鈥檚 use the event payload containing a collection:

 {